HarperDB/documentation/docs/technical-details/reference/resource.md

 ### TypeScript Support

 While these objects/methods are all available as global variables, it is easier to get TypeScript support (code assistance, type checking) for these interfaces by explicitly `import`ing them.
-This can be done by setting up a package link to the main HarperDB package in your app:
+This can be done by setting up a package link to the main Harper package in your app:

 ```
-# you may need to go to your harperdb directory and set it up as a link first
+# you may need to go to your harper directory and set it up as a link first
 npm link harperdb
 ```

-And then you can import any of the main HarperDB APIs you will use, and your IDE should understand the full typings associated with them:
+And then you can import any of the main Harper APIs you will use, and your IDE should understand the full typings associated with them:

 ```
 import { databases, tables, Resource } from 'harperdb';